Roasted Garlic and Butternut Linguine

-Those of you who follow me know that I have developed a bit of a love affair for this butternut squash season.
-Last week, I made an amazing butternut risotto, and this week, I made this Butternut and Roasted Garlic Linguine.
+Those of you who follow me know that I have developed a bit of a love affair for butternut squash season.
+Last week, I made a Vegan Risotto Butternut, and this week, I made this gluten- free & vegan Butternut and Roasted Garlic Linguine.
 This creamy linguine was just so divine that it would even make angels question their faith.
 It has many the same flavors and creaminess that the risotto had, but the roasted garlic just seals the deal.
 The recipe also makes a good 5 portions, but you might want to finish it in 3 or less.
 We sure did.

-Either way, butternut squashes are still my favourite squash.
-The grocery stores are full of sales on butternut during this time of the year and I just couldn’t help myself from buying a whole batch.
-The result is a whole bunch of delicious butternut recipes.
-When I started on this journey of discovering different gluten-free, dairy-free, and vegan options, I was looking to find recipes that wouldn’t make me feel restricted.
-I feel that this Butternut Roasted Garlic Linguine has really brought my goals to the next level.
-It’s one of those dishes that you don’t have to tell people that it is gluten-free and vegan in an unapologetic way.
-It’s just naturally that good.
-Enjoy!
+When I started on this journey of discovering different gluten-free, dairy-free, and vegan recipes, I was looking to find recipes that wouldn’t make me feel restricted.
+I feel that this Butternut Linguine has really brought my goals to the next level.
+It’s one of those dishes that you’ll have to tell people that it is gluten-free and vegan in an unapologetic way, because it’s just naturally that delicious!

 Butternut and Roasted Garlic Linguine

 - 1 Medium-sized butternut squash cut in ½ lengthwise and seeded.

 - 10 Leaves of fresh sage

 - ½ cup Shallots chopped

 - 5 Large cloves garlic with skins on

 - 1 tsp Ground cinnamon

 - 2 tbsp Nutritional yeast